 Art Travel Inspiration

 Has art inspired you to travel?
-Where would you recommend others to visit to see the best artistic displays of visual arts?
-The following is an account of my art travel inspiration which informed my art education (during adulthood) as I sought to discover my ‘Authentic Path’
+Where would you recommend others to visit to see the best visual art displays?
+The following art travel inspiration informed my creative education (during adulthood) as I sought to discover my ‘Authentic Path’